 Chihuahuan Desert Ecoregion

 The Chihuahuan Desert ecoregion encompasses one of the most biologically diverse arid regions on Earth.
-This desert is unique, as it has been sheltered from the influence of other arid regions such as the Sonoran Desert by the large mountain ranges of the Sierra Madres.
+The desert is unique, as it has been sheltered from the influence of other arid regions such as the Sonoran Desert by the large mountain ranges of the Sierra Madres.

 This isolation has allowed the evolution of many endemic species; most notable is the high number of endemic plants.
 However, this ecoregion also sustains some of the last remaining populations of Mexican prairie dogs, wild American bison and pronghorn antelope.